Dolu89/ligess/README.md

 ```

 ## Usage
-You should be able to access to https://YOUDOMAIN.COM/.well-known/lnurlp/USERNAME and get a valid [LUD-06](https://github.com/fiatjaf/lnurl-rfc/blob/luds/06.md) JSON response.
+You should be able to access to https://YOURDOMAIN.COM/.well-known/lnurlp/USERNAME and get a valid [LUD-06](https://github.com/fiatjaf/lnurl-rfc/blob/luds/06.md) JSON response.

+Now your Lightning address is configured as follow `USERNAME@YOURDOMAIN.COM`

 ### Installation for LND